phoebelamb411/Conflict_and_Humanitarian_aid/README.md

 If you open the repo, you’ll see multiple attempts and warnings in the R script — that’s intentional, it reflects the real trial-and-error process I went through.
 This project wasn’t built in one clean run.
 I started by just filtering for the largest conflicts (100k+ deaths), then shifted focus to current events, and eventually added the “underrated” group because I wanted to highlight overlooked crises.

-It took many 8+ hour days and plenty of trial-and-error to clean messy humanitarian data.
-The warnings and multiple versions of PNGs in this repo are intentional — they show the real process of figuring it out.

 In the end, I produced two charts that highlight how humanitarian responses often mirror global attention more than actual human suffering.

 ---